leovuonnala/echoforge/README.md

 Course project for advanced software quality and security (quality project)

 # What it is:
 It allows the user to send messages to a locally hosted large language model.
+LM Studio was used as the LLM hosting system, OLLAMA etc have not been tested.
+If it provides an OpenAI-esque api, this will work with it.

 Limitations:

-Everything is in plaintext, no authentication is done because LM Studio does not offer such niceties yet.
+Everything is in plaintext, no authentication is done between EchoForge and LM Studio because LM Studio does not offer such niceties yet.

 Requirements: